Arhmfaculty/Arhmfaculty/README.md

 # 👋 Hi there, I'm Maxwell

-I'm a dual-focused technologist with a passion for **machine learning research** and **offensive cybersecurity**.
-I’m currently building and contributing to projects in both areas — from LLM reproducibility and bias evaluation, to honeypot deployment, password cracking, and fraud detection.
+I'm a multi-focused technologist with a passion for **machine learning research**, **Digital Forensics and Investigations** and **offensive cybersecurity**.
+I’m currently building and contributing to projects in these areas, from LLM reproducibility and bias evaluation, to honeypot deployment, password cracking, and fraud detection, malware analysis and investigations.

-Whether I’m reverse engineering attacker behavior or debugging transformer architectures, my goal is to make AI and security systems more transparent, robust, and ethical.
+Whether I’m reverse engineering attacker behavior or debugging transformer architectures, my goal is to make AI and security systems more transparent and to grow into a security professional capable of handling both the technical and investigative sides of cybersecurity.

 ---